Important Info

 No. The expected base pay for this position is the Stanford University required minimum for all postdoctoral scholars appointed through the Office of Postdoctoral Affairs.
 The FY25 minimum is $73,800.

-We are seeking creative, passionate and independent thinkers to join us as postdoc.
-Applications are encouraged from talented and motivated individuals who have a Ph.D. or are nearing completion of their Ph.D. with experience in cell biology, structural biochemistry and/or protein engineering.
-Top candidates will have a strong track record of research productivity, excellent communication skills, enthusiasm for basic research and a willingness to work as a leading part of a team with other lab members.
+We are seeking creative, passionate and independent thinkers to join us as postdocs.
+We are offering projects at the intersection of basic research and technology development (see below).
+Applications are encouraged from talented and motivated individuals who have a Ph.D. or are nearing completion of their Ph.D. with experience in cell biology, structural biochemistry or protein engineering.
+Top candidates will have a strong track record of research productivity, excellent communication skills, enthusiasm for basic research or technology development and a willingness to work as a leading part of a team with other lab members.
 Our lab is an inclusive space that fosters learning & curiosity, promotes team work and values mentorship to drive an innovative research program that pushes the boundaries of molecular biology.

-The successful candidate will have access to close mentorship and will shape the make-up of a new lab.
-The lab has fantastic resources and is surrounded by a world-class collaborative scientific environment.
+The successful candidate will have access to close mentorship, fantastic resources and will be surrounded by a world-class collaborative scientific environment.
 Outside of the lab, life in the sunny Bay area offers spectacular culinary, cultural, and outdoor recreational opportunities.

 Required Qualifications: